 Jill has trained in Cognitive Behaviour Therapy (CBT), supportive counselling techniques, narrative therapy, solution-focused therapy, motivational interviewing, the Maudsley Approach for the treatment of anorexia nervosa, and the Gottman approach to couples counselling.
 Jill has extensive experience in working with individual clients on a wide range of issues.
 In addition to working with adult and adolescent clients, Jill provides therapy in the following areas:

 Jill has experience and training in working with a diverse range of couples and families.
 Over her years in private practice she has worked extensively with couples to improve communication, intimacy, conflict resolution and family functioning.
-Jill is trained in both emotion-focused couples counselling and the Gottman Couples Counselling approach.
+Jill is trained in both emotion-focused couples counselling and the Gottman Method for couples counselling.
 She thoroughly enjoys the privilege of getting to know couples and is passionate about the value of counselling in improving relationships.

 Jill has experience helping families and children to manage:

 - Anxiety/stress/worry problems